-All told, the combination would grant Comcast-TWC a vast measure of economic control over whether, what, how, and when important news, opinions, sports, and entertainment video programming is delivered to tens of millions of Americans.
+The transaction would grant Comcast-TWC a vast measure of economic control over whether, what, how, and when important news, opinions, sports, and entertainment video programming is delivered to tens of millions of Americans.
 This landscape raises the troubling prospect of spillover effects from more concentrated economic power to expanded political control and diminished diversity and independence in the media.
-Comcast-TWC comes at a time when the industry is grappling with fundamental policy questions about an open Internet, the answers to which could well be shaped by the proposed merger.
+Comcast-TWC also comes at a time when the industry is grappling with fundamental policy questions about an open Internet, the answers to which could well be shaped by the proposed merger.
 Moreover, the American consumer appears to be particularly unhappy with the merging parties' cable TV and ISP products and services.

-The Comcast-TWC deal raises potentially significant competitive issues, little or no offsetting cost savings or consumer benefits, and would be extraordinarily difficult to "fix" with either structural or behavioral remedies.
+All told, the Comcast-TWC deal raises potentially significant competitive issues, little or no offsetting cost savings or consumer benefits, and would be extraordinarily difficult to "fix" with either structural or behavioral remedies.
 While Comcast describes itself as the "perfect partner" for TWC, the merger is nevertheless a poor match for competition and consumers.
-In light of these concerns, the interests of consumers might be better served if the U.S. Department of Justice (DOJ) and Federal Communications Commission (FCC) took a step back to contemplate the sea-change the deal would imply for the cable TV and broadband ISP industry.
-Adding in AT&T's bid for DirecTV, and the widely predicted transaction between Sprint and T-Mobile, makes the case for why competition authorities should consider a "go slow" policy for the next two years, or even a temporary moratorium on such mega-deals.
+In light of these concerns, the interests of consumers might be better served if the Commission took a step back to contemplate the sea-change the deal would imply for the cable TV and broadband ISP industry.
+Adding in AT&T's bid for DirecTV makes the case for why competition authorities should consider a "go slow" policy for the next two years, or even a temporary moratorium on such mega-deals.
 At the very least, these various transactions should not be viewed as if each were an isolated event.
 Rather, industry-wide dynamics and overarching policy goals should factor prominently into an enforcement framework.